-Proteins are made up of hundreds or thousands of smaller units called amino acids, which are attached to one another in long chains.
-There are 20 different types of amino acids that can be combined to make a protein.
+- Proteins are made up of hundreds or thousands of smaller units called amino acids, which are attached to one another in long chains. - Amino acids are organic compounds that contain amine (-NH2) and carboxyl (-COOH) functional groups, along with a side chain (R group) specific to each amino acid. - There are 20 different types of amino acids that can be combined to make a protein.